 Symptoms of hip injury

 Hip injuries may be felt as an insidious onset of deep groin pain present during or immediately after exercise, although the hip may be stiff and sore for a day or two afterwards.
 This may lead to a change in exercise type and intensity such that patients may give up running and move to something with less impact such as cycling.
 Intermittent catching, locking or sharp pain in the groin with flexion or twisting manoeuvres may be present.
 Ability to run in a straight line is often maintained but patients experience pain trying to change direction.
 This is particularly problematic for racket sports and football.
-As symptoms progress they may start to affect everyday life and may be present walking, getting up from a chair, or even reaching down for shoes and socks or to pick something off the floor.
-Prolonged sitting upright can also be a problem and activities such as driving, long flights or working at a desk.
+As symptoms progress they may start to affect everyday life and may be present when walking, getting up from a chair, or even reaching down for shoes and socks, or to pick something up from the floor.
+Prolonged sitting upright can also be a problem, along with activities such as driving, long flights or working at a desk.
 Patients may only be able to get comfortable by slouching or sitting in particular positions.

 Femoroacetabular Impingement (FAI)

-- Symptoms are starting to affetc day to day activity or walking
+- Symptoms are starting to affect day-to-day activity or walking

-- Symptoms have been present at least 6 month and are deteriorating / not improving
+- Symptoms have been present for at least 6 months and are deteriorating / not improving

 Frequently asked questions

 How long will it take to recover after arthroscopic impingement surgery?